 Defined benefit plans are best for independent professionals with high, stable incomes who want to quickly save for retirement and who have few or no employees.
 The ideal defined benefit plan candidate is able to make annual contributions of $80,000 or more for at least five years.

 Chelsea, age 60, owns a small business and her average annual income is $400,000.
 She plans to retire when she is 70, and ultimately wants to set aside $1 million using a defined benefit plan.
 Working with an actuary, Chelsea determines that her monthly contributions will be $7,500, or $90,000 per year, to meet her goal.

 To learn more about retirement options for independent professionals, contact us today.

 This content from MBO Partners does not constitute legal or financial advice.

-News and notes for independent contractors and their clients.
-This is the February 27, 2017 edition.
+News and notes for independents and their clients around the web.
+This is the June 6, 2016 edition.